 RHYS LEE FEATURED IN THE SEPTEMBER ISSUE OF BEAUTIFUL BIZARRE

-RHYS LEE is featured in Issue 42 of Beautiful Bizarre.
+Rhys Lee is featured in Issue 42 of Beautiful Bizarre.

 Leesa Hickey, Director of Side Gallery in Australia, has selected 8 works in the market that she wishes to add to her personal collection.
 Amongst these 8 works is Rhys Lee's 2021 Polkadot Robe.